 In our daily worship time, Christian values and morals will explored and the children will be expected to uphold these values in their school life in the classroom and with their peers and the adults they work with.

 Throughout the R.E. curriculum, other religions and beliefs are studied, which include Judaism and Hinduism.
 The children will compare and contrast these beliefs against the core Christian roots St Elisabeth’s CE upholds.

-Parental Rights of Withdrawal in a Voluntary Aided School.
+Parental Rights of Withdrawal

 The Worship and Religious Education provided by the school is in accordance with the Church of England.
 This foundation is also reflected in the curriculum and the whole life of the school community.
 Since the conduct of the school as a whole reflects the Church of England ethos, removal of pupils from Worship and/or Religious Education (as parents are legally entitled to do) cannot insulate them from the religious life of the school.